memfault/interrupt/_drafts/git-bisect.md

 that?
 Am I that far off my game that I somehow goofed this?”

 You start to look around at the codebase, and nothing’s popping out to you as an obvious cause of the bug.
-You run `git long --oneline` to look through the recent commit history, but your heart starts to sink because you actually don’t know when the bug might’ve been introduced.
+You run `git log --oneline` to look through the recent commit history, but your heart starts to sink because you actually don’t know when the bug might’ve been introduced.
 You ask your team in Slack “Does anyone know when this broke?”
 You get more desperate, and start checking out